chittyos/chittymonitor/replit.md

 ## Overview

 ChittyBeacon is a comprehensive application monitoring and tracking dashboard built as part of the ChittyOS ecosystem.
-The application provides real-time monitoring of connected applications, tracking their status, performance metrics, and activity across various platforms.
+The application provides real-time monitoring of connected applications, tracking their status, performance metrics, workflow pipelines, and activity across various platforms.
 It features a React-based frontend with a modern dark theme UI, engaging hero section with live metrics, and an Express.js backend with PostgreSQL database integration.

-The system is designed to track applications across multiple platforms (Replit, GitHub, Vercel, etc.) and provides analytics on app distribution, activity patterns, and health monitoring.
-It integrates with the broader ChittyID identity system and supports OAuth-style authentication flows for easy onboarding and app synchronization.
+The system is designed to track applications across multiple platforms (Replit, GitHub, Vercel, etc.) and provides analytics on app distribution, activity patterns, workflow execution, and health monitoring.
+It integrates with ChittyPM for package management, ChittyFlow for workflow automation, and the broader ChittyID identity system with OAuth-style authentication flows for easy onboarding and synchronization.

 ## User Preferences